AristurtleDev/docs.monogame.github.io/articles/tutorials/building_2d_games/15_service_container/index.md

 }

-// Create a concrete implementation of the interface. public class ExampleService : GameComponent : IExampleService {
+// Create a concrete implementation of the interface. public class ExampleService : GameComponent, IExampleService {
     // Implementation. ...
 }